Is your company fully capitalizing on your customer engagement?

 5. Safety and security

-When customers buy certain products, they want to feel security.
+When buying certain products, consumers want to feel security.
 They want to be certain they’re making the right buying decisions.

 They don’t want to experience buyers’ remorse, in which they’ll regret their purchases.
 Companies capitalize on this emotion by offering guarantees.
 That’s why Nordstrom and Costco make it easy to return products.